leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaldetachment-pathophysiology_causes_riskfactors-retina_17
 - What are the risk factors for developing retinal detachment?
+- What increases my chance to get retina detachment
+- why is my retina detached
 - If my mother/father/sister/brother has retinal detachment, do I have it too?
 - Who is at risk of developing retinal detachment?
 - How did I develop retinal detachment?